Search in:

 Although no customer appears happy inside the diner, the prospect of coming out (into nothingness) is, I guess, more foreboding.

-Perhaps that is the reason why the diner in Nighthawks has no entrance door.
+Perhaps that is the reason why the diner in Nighthawks has no door.
 To me, that represents a glimpse of hope that we might not be entirely alone in the combat against nothingness.
 After all, there is always a clean, well-lit diner around the corner.

 The older men in “A Clean, Well-Lighted Place” would have surely welcomed it.